Top 10 Ways to Reduce Noise in Your Open Office

 8. Acoustic Wall Panels

-Sound absorbing wall panels are incredibly effective in combatting noise pollution in the workplace, but not all wall panels are aesthetically pleasing.
+Sound-absorbing wall panels are incredibly effective in combatting noise pollution in the workplace, though not all wall panels are aesthetically pleasing.
 Luckily there are some more modern design options available today.

 Follow Parterre Flooring’s board Acoustic Wall Panels on Pinterest

 It is time-consuming and costly, but installing sound insulation material is an effective option for reducing noise in the office space.
 This noise reduction strategy makes the most sense during an office renovation or tenant fit up.